How to make the perfect espresso with the stove-top pot

 For a real espresso, which may also call itself so, a pressure of 9 bar is needed.
 Unfortunately, the stove cooker does not manage this, but the non-espresso still tastes good.
 And the great thing about the stove cooker: it is cheap to buy and durable.

-The right beans for the stove cooker
+The right beans for the stove stove

 We'll take you step by step through how to use your home stovetop stove top stove and make delicious coffee with it....
 How To Stove Cooker!